vonovak/react-native-add-calendar-event/README.md

 1.  `react-native link react-native-add-calendar-event`

 2.  add `NSCalendarsUsageDescription` and `NSContactsUsageDescription` keys to your `Info.plist` file.
 The string value associated with the key will be used when asking user for calendar permission.

 3.  rebuild your project

 IOS note: If you use pods, `react-native link` will probably add the podspec to your podfile, in which case you need to run pod install.
 If not, please verify that the library is under `link binary with libraries` in the build settings in Xcode (see manual installation notes).

 ## Usage

-see the example for a demo app
+See the example folder for a demo app.

 ```js
 import * as AddCalendarEvent from 'react-native-add-calendar-event';